Hammonton, New Jersey: Local government

 Hammonton is governed under the Town form of New Jersey municipal government.
 The town is one of nine municipalities (of the 564) statewide that use this traditional form of government.
 The governing body is comprised of the Mayor and the Town Council, with all positions elected at-large on a partisan basis as part of the November general election.
 The Mayor is elected to a four-year term.
-The Town Council is comprised of six members elected to serve two-year terms on a staggered basis, with three seats coming up for election each year.
+The Town Council includes six members elected to serve two-year terms on a staggered basis, with three seats coming up for election each year.

 As of 2023, the Mayor of Hammonton is Independent Steve DiDonato, whose term of office ends December 31, 2025.
-Members of the Hammonton Town Council are Deputy Mayor Tom Gribbin (I, 2024), Steve Furgione (I, 2023), Bill Olivo (I, 2023), Jonathan Oliva (I, 2024), Sam Rodio (I, 2023) and Ed Wuillermin (I, 2024).
+Members of the Hammonton Town Council are Deputy Mayor Tom Gribbin (I, 2023), Steven Furgione (I, 2024), Jonathan Oliva (I, 2023), Renee Rodio (R, 2024), Sam Rodio (I, 2024) and Ed Wuillermin (I, 2023).

-The mayor and council members are affiliated with Hammonton First, an independent political organization that was established in 2005 and swept that November's elections, winning the mayoral seat and all three council seats.
+The mayor and most council members are affiliated with Hammonton First, an independent political organization that was established in 2005 and swept that November's elections, winning the mayoral seat and all three council seats.

 Federal, state and county representation

 Hammonton is located in the 2nd Congressional District and is part of New Jersey's 8th state legislative district.
-Prior to the 2011 reapportionment following the 2010 Census, Hammonton had been in the 9th state legislative district.